dudutran/RestaurantReviewWebApp/README.md

 Creating more functions for users to change password, and add their favourite restaurants to a list</li>
 </ul>
 <h2>License</h2>
-This project uses the following license: <license_name>.
+This project falls under Apache License 2.0.

 <h2>Questions</h2>
 The author of this project is Du Tran.
 You can reach me via email, ngocdu.tran.vn@gmail.com